LuchnikovI/ttrs/README.md

 # TTRS - Tensor Train format for Rust
 This is an attempt to implement the [Tensor Train](https://sites.pitt.edu/~sjh95/related_papers/tensor_train_decomposition.pdf) (TT) format for processing of large low-rank tensors.
-Currently, this repo contains an implementation of the [TTCross](https://www.sciencedirect.com/science/article/pii/S0024379509003747) algorithm for efficient reconstruction of tensors from "black-box" functions, subroutines for setting a TT representation into the left-canonical form, svd-based truncation and dot product.
+Currently, this repo contains an implementation of the [TTCross](https://www.sciencedirect.com/science/article/pii/S0024379509003747) algorithm for efficient reconstruction of Tensor Train representations from "black-box" functions, subroutines for setting a TT representation into canonical forms, subroutines for truncation, dot product, arithmetic operations with Tensor Trains.

+We also provide a python wrapper for this package that currently works with only double Complex dtype.

-The code is at the early stage of development and might contain severe bugs including safety issues.
+!!!The code is at the early stage of development and might contain severe bugs including safety issues.

-# Example
+# Dependencies/Prerequisites
-## Prerequisites
-The code relies on lapack and [blis](https://github.com/flame/blis) libraries.
+The code relies on the lapack and [blis](https://github.com/flame/blis) libraries.
 In particular, it uses src crates [blas-src](https://crates.io/crates/blas-src) with blis feature and [lapack-src](https://crates.io/crates/lapack-src) with openblas feature.
 Blis is being downloaded and built at compile time automatically, while openblas and lapack must be presented on your computer.

-## How to run examples
+# How to instal a version for Python
+Clone this repo on your local machine.
+Create a python virtual environment via

+    python -m venv <name>

+or use an existing one.
+Activate the virtual environment.
+Install maturin in the virtual environment via

+    pip install maturin

+Go to the local directory with the cloned repo.
+Build the python package by running

+    maturin develop --release

+in the cloned repo directory.
+Now you have ttrs package in your virtual environment.

+# Examples of Python code
+Currently, in the root directory of the package one can find the following ipynb's with examples:
+- optimization_example.ipynb: example of TT based global optimization of 1d function.

+# Examples of Rust code
+Currently, there are two examples written in Rust:
-Currently, there is an example of TTCross based reconstruction of a Markov decision process (MDP) model that is discussed further here.
-To run this example execute the following command `cargo run --release --example mdp`.
+    - example of TTCross based reconstruction of a Markov decision process (MDP) model that is discussed further here;
+    - example of TT based global optimization of 1d function To run these examples execute the following command `cargo run --release --example mdp` for the first example and `cargo run --release --example opt` for the second one.

 ## MDP model reconstruction with TTCross
 Let as consider the following controll problem.
 On has a field where a robot can move in four directions: up, down, left and right.
 The field contains obstacles and a target, which is a desirable destination point of a robot.
 The problem has periodic boundary conditions, i.e. if a robot reaches the rightmost point, it appears